 Summary of the position: The Food Cadre Member will work to expand the capacity and support programming of CWK, enabling pre-kindergarten through 6th grade students to explore, prepare, and enjoy fresh, affordable foods.
 They will also teach hands-on food and nutrition education classes.

-Galloping Grace Youth Ranch – FILLED
+Galloping Grace Youth Ranch – OPEN

 Galloping Grace Youth Ranch is a place where kids lead kids while learning how to raise livestock, grow crops, explore the outdoors, and enrich the community.